harshini53/ID-Assignment-2/README.md

 ## Design Process
 Since we intend to create an educational page for Secondary Students, we decided to use more vibrant/attractive colour palette.
 For index.html:
  The main purpose of this page is to promote our features and beneifts of our website.
-Thus the main ideaa was to make the page look for appealing.
+Thus the main ideaa was to make the page look more appealing.

  For discovery pages:
   - The main idea was to create resources that would be useful/beneficial for students to undertsand better, thus we have created a hover over text for the diagrams.
   - As for the text, we deicded to divide the pages into sections.
+  - For discovery 1.1, we wanted an interactive touch to our resources, therefore we created a hover over text for users to read more about it.

+For games.html
+- We have included 3 games; crossword, hangman and wordsearch.
+- These games are created to help students remember, memorise and learn science contents in a fun, unique way.
+- The games are based on the topics on the discovery pages.

+Leaaderboard
+- To encourage students to try out our games, as they would want attain high scores to be listed in top 10  rankings of the leaderboard.

+Contact page
+- For users, who may have studies enquires, or website problems to contact us.
+- In our contact, we also included options such as feedbacks or commments, which users can consider in sending in, which will help us improve the site better.

 User stories
 - User-friendly sidebar menu that users can access to all pages of different topics